Symptom Reduction and Deprescribing in a Patient With Treatment-Resistant Depression Using Sublingual Ketamine Troches: A Case Report

 Integrity-driven, doctorally prepared psychiatric nurse practitioner with a strong clinical background in emergency medicine and mental health, providing exceptional care to patients across the lifespan with varying acuity levels.
 Dynamic history of leadership with a significant record of contributions to quality improvement.

-I graduated in May 2019 Cum Laude with a Bachelor of Science in Nursing.
+I graduated Cum Laude with a Bachelor of Science in Nursing.
 I was elected by my peers to serve as the President of my nursing class for the 2.5 year duration of my undergraduate program at Cox College.
 I was also selected by my nursing professors to be a student ambassador to represent the college, coordinate with alumni, and help recruit new students.
 I worked my first 4 years after graduation as an ER nurse full-time and in various inpatient and outpatient mental health settings per diem, caring for patients across the lifespan.

 I currently work as a board certified psychiatric mental health nurse practitioner assessing, diagnosing, prescribing medicine, and incorporating psychotherapy into (almost) all appointments.
 I see patients across the lifespan ages 5-75, and specialize in depression, anxiety, OCD, eating disorders, trauma, bipolar spectrum, ADHD, and substance misuse.
 I also operate a small private practice where I see a limited number of patients on a pro-bono basis that are not insured and cannot afford the out of pocket cash pay rates for mental health services.
 My private practice serves as an accessible option for underserved communities, where mental health providers are scarce and community mental health programs are often burdened with extended waitlists.